 - 1. Read a short passage about the picture while pointing to the people and items mentioned in it. - 2.
 Play the Class CD track for this exercise.
 Students listen, find the items in the picture, and number them. - 3.
 Invite students to talk about what else they see in the picture, using previously learned language.

-C Listen and say.
+C Listen and say (or Listen, ask, and answer).
 Then practice.

 See Teaching Grammar, Teacher's Book page 24.